Brown Butter Snowman Cake

 - 4 eggs

-- Vanilla buttercream for assembling and
+- Vanilla Buttercream for assembling and decorating

 In a saucepan over medium heat, melt the butter, then cook until the solids separate and settle on the pan bottom, 3 to 5 minutes.
 Continue to cook until the solids brown and are almost burnt, 18 to 20 minutes more.
 Pour the brown butter into a bowl, leaving the solids in the pan (discard the solids).
 Let the butter cool at room temperature until firm.
 The brown butter can be prepared up to 2 days in advance; cover and refrigerate until ready to use.
 Bring to room temperature before using.